|

 client (receiver) for applications such as Video On Demand.

-(H.264) codec and then sent in an MPEG transport stream.
-Live TV is
+in an MPEG transport stream.
+Live TV might be

 For